 In the Peter L. Bull documentary Lift the Bandstand, soprano saxophonist Steve Lacy said that in 1960, that he and John Coltrane were the only modern jazz soprano saxophonists.
 Today, Mr. Lacy would be very happy to know that this is no longer the case.

-Since that time, the soprano has found it's way into the hands of many.
-And I think Wayne Shorter summed it up best when he said that "Anyone who plays soprano orientates himself on Steve Lacy."
-And of course, there was a lot done with the soprano that I'm sure Lacy would not want to take credit for--or at least he would not want to have it blamed on him.
-But all in all, it has been a positive journey for this enigmatic instrument that Lacy affectionately calls "the difficult child" of the saxophone family.
+Since that time, the soprano has found its way into the hands of many.
+Wayne Shorter summed it up best when he said that "Anyone who plays soprano orientates himself on Steve Lacy."
+Of course, there was a lot done with the soprano that I'm sure Lacy would not want to take credit for.
+But all in all, it has been a positive journey for this enigmatic instrument that Lacy affectionately called "the difficult child" of the saxophone family.

 The players are not listed in any order of importance.
 It's simply what felt right at that moment.
 And if I left anyone off this list, it was not intentional.
 It's only because I was not aware of what you do.
 So please reach out to me, I'd love to hear from you.

 David Liebman (Stroudsburg, PA)

 Jasmine Lovell Smith (Wellington, New Zealand)